 SEXUAL CONSENT INFORMATION

-Age of consent laws are designed to protect children from sexual exploitation and abuse.
-In relation to sexual abuse charges in each state or territory, the defining criteria between adult sexual assault and child sexual assault is regarded as the absence of sexual consent in adult sexual assault, while the need for sexual consent in child sexual assault is superseding.
+Age of sexual consent laws are designed to protect children from sexual exploitation and abuse.
+In relation to sexual abuse charges, in each state or territory, the defining criteria between adult sexual assault and child sexual assault is regarded as the absence of sexual consent in adult sexual assault, while the need for sexual consent in child sexual assault is superseding.

-AGES OF SEXUAL CONSENT INFORMATION
+AGE OF SEXUAL CONSENT INFORMATION